hackmajoris/amplify-ts-lambda-skeleton/README.md

      npm install && npm run-script tsc

 After the success execution, open `package.json` and change the name of the function to the name of your function at the `amplify:<LAMBDA_NAME>`action (make sure that you change also the path).

+You can test then the function by running `amplify mock function` -> LAMBDA_NAME.